-(1) "Unduplicated function total" means the individual function totals set forth in this act excluding Global Commitment funds, Interdepartmental Transfer funds, and Internal Service funds.
-For purposes of this section, the determination of an unduplicated function total shall not include Education Funds.
+(1) "Unduplicated appropriation" means the total appropriation set forth in this act for a governmental function excluding Global Commitment funds, Interdepartmental Transfer funds, and Internal Service funds.
+For purposes of this section, the determination of unduplicated appropriations shall not include Education Fund.

 (2) "Governmental function unit" refers to the governmental function areas set forth in Sec.
 A.108 of this act.

-(b) In each instance that a reduction in federal revenues to the State results in a decrease of the unduplicated function total for any governmental function unit by:
+(b) In each instance that a reduction in federal funds to the State results in: